0siriz/keyweaver/README.md

 # KeyWeaver
-A toolkit to help setup a Public Key Infrastructure, whether it is a single or 3-tiered CA, KeyWeaver aims to be able to generate it.
+KeyWeaver is a set of tools to setup a Public Key Infrastructure.
+It aims to be able to generate anything from a single to a 3-tiered CA.